code-dot-org/brackets/README.md

 # Publishing a new version of Bramble

 _Note: These instructions are specific to Code.org.
 We publish and host new versions of Bramble using S3, which means you need permissions to access AWS as a Code.org engineer.
-We used to also publish Bramble to NPM ([@code-dot-org/bramble](https://www.npmjs.com/package/@code-dot-org/bramble)), but we only use S3 now -- do not publish new versions to NPM._
+We used to also publish Bramble to NPM ([@code-dot-org/bramble](https://www.npmjs.com/package/@code-dot-org/bramble)), but we only use S3 now -- do not publish new versions to NPM.
+If we were to begin publishing Bramble to NPM again, we would need to first publish a new version to NPM as it is already out of date._

 1. Generate a new build by running `npm run build` from the root directory.
 This updates the `dist/` directory, which is our build output.
 2. Log in to S3 using your Code.org credentials.